 Great question.
 Insurance in most cases nowadays will try not to cover this procedure.
 This is because in general insurance is trying to pay for fewer and fewer operations in general and this procedure is no different.
 In many cases, after months of the approval process, the insurance company will pay for some part of the procedure.
-However, for this to happen, there has to be a very diligent cataloguing of the patient’s pain, diagnoses, history and visits to the primary physician.
-Also if the patient has seen a chiropracter or a neurosurgeon for their back pain, this should also be documented.
+However, for this to happen, there has to be a very diligent cataloging of the patient’s pain, diagnoses, history, and visits to the primary physician.
+Also if the patient has seen a chiropractor or a neurosurgeon for their back pain, this should also be documented.
 The documentation should be brought in to us when the consultation is made.
-With this information, we will maximize the chances for getting the operation/procedure approved.
+With this information, we will maximize the chances of getting the operation/procedure approved.

 Great question.
 Most often I suggest to patients that they consider taking about 1 to 2 weeks from work.
 Let me elaborate.
 Once the operation is completed, the area involved becomes swollen and in many cases becomes extremely bruised.
 This area then slowly goes through healing.
 I ask most of my patients to start walking by day#2.
 I ask them to stay away from exercise at the gym for about 4 weeks.
 I believe this prevents the development of excessive swelling.
 As for work though, most patients are fairly comfortable in returning by week 3.
 However, this does depend on what type of work the patient does.